Preference Goal Tuning: Post-Training as Latent Control for Frozen Policies: Experiment Results

 \subsection{Full Fine-tuning Results}

 We compare the results of our method with full fine-tuning.
 The latter involves $\sim$100M parameters, while the former only has 512 parameters, which is merely one in hundreds of thousands of the other.
-We found that in in-distribution settings, the soft prompt method achieves results comparable to those of full fine-tuning.
-However, in out-of-distribution (OOD) environments, soft prompt tuning outperformed across all tasks.
+We found that in in-distribution settings, \alg achieves results comparable to those of full fine-tuning.
+However, in out-of-distribution (OOD) environments, \alg outperformed across all tasks.
 The result can be found in Table \ref{tab:fpft}.